Meshwa428/HIDForge/README.md

 **HIDForge** is a powerful and flexible Arduino library for the ESP32, designed for creating custom Human Interface Devices (HID).
 Emulate keyboards and mice over both **USB** and **Bluetooth LE (BLE)** with a clean, object-oriented API.

+This library now also supports creating **composite USB devices**, allowing you to combine HID functionality with a **Mass Storage Class (MSC)** device to access an SD card directly over USB.

 Whether you're building a custom macro pad, an automation tool, an assistive device, or a security research tool, HIDForge provides the foundation you need to bring your project to life.

 <br>